panchul/workspace/doc/Networking.md

     $ ssh -L3308:localhost:3306 root@192.168.1.2

-localhost means that database is listening on 192.168.1.2.
+`localhost` means that database is listening on 192.168.1.2.
-You can type for example 192.168.3.77 and everything will be forwarded to .3.77 server via .1.2.
+You can type, for example, 192.168.3.77 and everything will be forwarded to .3.77 server via .1.2.

+Another similar example.
+Run this on your desktop:

+    $ ssh -NfL 6006:localhost:6006 -i id_rsa_my user@123.45.67.89

+Then you can access locally(as localhost) the port that is served at 123.45.67.89 even if that is a cluster_port of a pod in Kubernetes cluster.

 ---